Bira/octopus-carnival/_drafts/wir-mm-4e-eladrin.md

 interrupt that allows it to take half the damage of an attack directed at an ally within 5 squares.
 It of course also has Fey Step.

-The MV version is similar but a bit clunkier aside from the damage bug.
+The MM version is similar but a bit clunkier aside from the damage bug.
 Stab of The Wild works the same but the knight can't use its sword while a target is entangled.
 Feywild Challenge has a range of 10 but is an encounter power.
 Use the MV version if possible.

+There are knights, so you can probably give them some sort of gallant fey steed if you need to.
+They're the ones fighting at the front and protecting that unit of bow mages, and also make up the core of a noble's guard detail.

+### Eladrin Twilight Incanter

-The **Eladrin Twilight Incanter** is a Level 8 Controller with 82 HP, present in both books.
+This wizard is a Level 8 Controller with 82 HP, present in both books.
 It wields a spear in combat, and its strikes slow the target for a turn in addition to doing damage.
 Since the incanter is a Controller, its spear attack actually has decent accuracy and damage!

-It's also dangerous at range, with a suite of spells.
+The incanter is also dangerous at range, with a suite of spells.
 Binding Bolt (Ranged 5 vs. Reflex) does force damage and immobilizes for a turn.
 On a miss, it instead slows for a turn.
 Teleporting Bolt (Ranged 5 vs. Reflex) does force damage and teleports the target 3 squares on a hit.
 On a miss it still teleports the target 1 square.
 Its final spell is Dazzling Blast (recharge 5-6, close blast 3 vs. Will), which does radiant damage and blinds for a turn on a hit.

 The MM version has Range 10 on the bolt spells, and specifies that Teleporting Bolt can't teleport someone to an unsafe square.
 That's just no fun, so I see